 The Spine Biomechanics lab is looking for female participants who have had spinal fusion surgery to correct for idiopathic scoliosis.
 We are looking to quantify the differences in spinal stiffness between control subjects and those with spinal fusion.
 The surgery must have been completed more than 12 months ago.
 The study will start the week of November 25th and requires one visit, lasting about 75 minutes.
 You will be paid $20 for your participation in this study.
 If you are interested in participating or if you have any questions, please contact Tara at firstname.lastname@example.org.

-Who?
-Healthy, non-smoking males between 18-30 years old (who are sedentary or have low physical activity levels).
+Who: Healthy, non-smoking males between the ages of 18 and 30.
 Exclusion criteria include smokers (including individuals who quit smoking less than 6 months ago), high blood pressure, existing cardiovascular or metabolic disorders, use of antihypertensive or anxiety or anti-depressants medications, and other contraindications to performing exercise

 Contact: Email (Morgan) at email@example.com or telephone 613-533-6000 (ext: 79377)